 Moving about the Church

 - We have marked off the church and chapel pews to allow six feet distancing using every other pew.
 We have also set up chairs in the undercroft with the same distancing.
 Our procedure will be to fill the 1. church first, 2. chapel second, and 3. undercroft third.

 - It is important to also observe proper physical distancing upon entering and exiting the church.
-If the option of outdoor attendance is available, it is still necessary to maintain the required social distancing, and masks or facial covering are strongly recommended.
+If the option of outdoor attendance is available, it is still necessary to maintain the required social distancing and wear your mask or facial covering.